endritdemaj/endritdemaj.github.io/docs/documentation/dockercheatsheet.md

     endritdemaj/nginx                           latest              4bb46517cac3        10 days ago         133MB
     endritdemaj/nginx                           testing             4bb46517cac3        10 days ago         133MB

+If you want to create an Image of a running container you do the following:

+    docker commit <containerid>
+    #Find in docker image ls the new image
+    docker image tag <imageid> repo:tag
+    docker image push repo:tag                      #to push the image to the repo

 ### Dockerfile

 The instructions on how to build an Image are stored in a Dockerfile